Strength Through Diversity

 Department of Social Services (MSH) - Req Number: 2468712

-Job Title: Social Worker (Bilingual) – 6 Month
+Job Title: Social Worker - Behavioral Health (bilingual English/Spanish) – 6 Month

 Mount Sinai Health Partners (MSHP) is the management services organization developed to enhance the Health System’s implementation of population health initiatives, that is, programs of care that enhance the patient experience and health status, improve the health of patient populations and reduce utilization and healthcare costs.
 Population health initiatives particularly focus on preventive care.
 MSHP provides the infrastructure to support population health initiatives and includes services such as care coordination, information technology, workflow optimization, physician engagement and quality reporting.
 The Department of Social Work Services takes a leadership role in MSHP Care Management (CM), which is providing in person and telephonic short-term and long-term care management services for a large diverse group of individuals who have a variety of insurances that are part of value based contracts.
 The goal of MSHP CM is to provide standardized care management services to meet patients’ medical and psychosocial needs, increase quality and reduce unnecessary health care costs.